 - How up-to-date medical evidence is.

-- What an impact of the absence is on your business and the team.
+- What impact the absence is having on your business and the team.

-- The cost of bearing the absence and the impact of this.
+- The cost of bearing the absence and the financial impact of this.

 - The depth of alternatives considered (including alternative roles).

 - Whether the employee knows the impact and consequences via prior warnings.

 - How fairly your systems are written and applied (must at a minimum be Advisory Conciliation and Arbitration Service (ACAS) compliant).

 If considering all the information you come to the conclusion you have no alternative but to consider dismissing your employee, then you can find out more in the article letting go of your poor performer.